What Is PIP Immigration?

 Will I Be Granted PIP?

-If you are eligible for PIP approval, you may be granted PIP, but USCIS handles requests on a discretionary basis, and immigration authorities only grant PIP to people who “deserve” their help.
+If you are eligible for PIP approval, you may be granted it, but USCIS handles requests on a discretionary basis, and immigration authorities only grant PIP to people who “deserve” their help.
 Additionally, you will not be granted PIP if you have a criminal conviction or other “serious adverse factors” on your record.

-Because PIP has an impact on your eligibility for deportation, you should consult an immigration attorney before applying for military PIP.
+Because PIP immigration has an impact on your eligibility for deportation, you should consult an immigration attorney before applying for military PIP.

 Remember, receiving PIP is the first step of a longer process.
 Even if USCIS grants you PIP, you will still need to apply for adjustment of status or get a family-based green card.